On tensor products of positive representations of split real quantum Borel subalgebra $U_{q\tilde{q}}(b_R)$: Equivalence of representation

-Since the positive representation is independent of the reduced expression of $w_0$, we have proved the unitary equivalence. \end{proof} Finally, since $K_i$ depends only linearly on the variables (inside an exponential), it is uniquely determined by the shifts $e(2p_i^k)$ appearing in the action of $\bf_i$.
+But this is precisely the action of $\bf_i$ corresponding to the longest element $w_0$ with the reversed reduced expression $w_0=s_{i_N}...s_{i_1}.$ Since the positive representation is independent of the reduced expression of $w_0$, we proved the unitary equivalence. \end{proof} Finally, since $K_i$ depends only linearly on the variables (inside an exponential), it is uniquely determined by the shifts $e(2p_i^k)$ appearing in the action of $\bf_i$.
 In particular, under the Lusztig's transformation and the above unitary equivalence, $K_i$ from $\cP_{GNS}$ transform precisely to $K_{\s(i)}\inv$ as given in Theorem \ref{FKaction}.

 Therefore we can now state our Main Theorem. \begin{Thm} For any simple Lie algebra $\g$, the GNS representation $\cP_{GNS}$ constructed by left multiplication on $\cA=\cU_{q\til{q}}^{C^*}(\fb_\R)$ is unitary equivalent to the positive representation $\cP_\l\simeq \cP$ of $\cU_{q\til{q}}(\g_\R)$ restricted to its Borel part. \end{Thm}